-Basic question for you here: Which is the easier road to take?
+Which is the easier road to take?
 La La Land of course!
 It takes no character, discipline or special effort to take the left road, which is exactly why so many people do so.
 The right road is far more difficult.
 You have to sacrifice.
 You have to continuously push yourself outside of your comfort zone.
-It's more frustrating and involves numerous setbacks and failures.
-Furthermore, taking the right road usually takes much longer and involves real suffering.
-(YOU CAN NEVER BECOME A CHAMPION.....NEVER EVER, WITHOUT A WILLINGNESS TO SUFFER!)
-So a question readily arises:

-Why bother taking the right road?
+It's more frustrating and involves setbacks and failures.
+It takes much longer and it involves real suffering.
+So a question readily arises: Why bother taking the right road?
 Why put yourself through all that aggravation and hardship?
-Isn't it so much easier to go down the left fork and not have to work up a sweat?
+It's so much easier to go down the left fork and not have to work up a sweat.

-How you answer this question is absolutely critical for you as a football player and person.
+How you answer this question is absolutely critical for you as an athlete.
 You can say that you'll take the right road because it's more rewarding.
 It'll make you feel much better about yourself.
 You'll accomplish far more in your life.
 You'll ultimately be successful.
 All these are true.
-However, you'll take the right fork, THE RIGHT ROAD, for one main reason.
+However, you'll take the right fork, the right road for one main reason.
 YOU WANT TO!
 You'll take the right road if YOU have an emotionally compelling reason to.
 There has to be something down that right fork that YOU really want, that's really important to YOU.
 You can't take the right fork because it's just the right thing to do.
 You can't take it because you have a lot of talent and it will please your parents if you do so.
 You can't take it for the coaches.
 You have to do it because YOU WANT IT!